samsonweiner/sistem/docs/source/install.rst

     git clone https://github.com/samsonweiner/sistem.git

-Then, cd into the SISTEM repository and run the setup script:
+Then, cd into the SISTEM repository, make sure setuptools is installed, and install with pip:

 .. code-block:: bash

-    cd SISTEM
+    pip install setuptools
-    python setup.py install
+    pip install .

 SISTEM depends on the following Python packages: